Disaster Prevention Activities

 Each Business Group / manufacturing site manages the implementation status and achievements of these disaster prevention activities, and gives guidance to improve any areas of non-compliance.
 The results of this are then audited by the Chief Social Responsibility Officer at the end of each fiscal year.

 The Teijin Group has been conducting disaster prevention diagnoses since 1980 and mini disaster prevention diagnoses since 2008 in line with our own independent standards.

-In disaster prevention diagnoses, safety is assessed every five years by experts in manufacturing, facilities and ESH* at a total of 18 plants globally.
+In disaster prevention diagnoses, safety is assessed every five years by experts in manufacturing, facilities and ESH* at a total of 15 plants globally.
 These are Teijin Group plants where large amounts of high-pressure gases or hazardous substances are handled.
 Results of the assessments are reported at the following year’s disaster prevention diagnosis meeting.
-In FY2016 assessments were conducted at two plants and the results of the assessments of four plants conducted in FY2015 were reported.
+In FY2017 assessments were conducted at three plants and the results of the assessments of two plants conducted in FY2016 were reported.

-Mini disaster prevention diagnoses mainly examine fire prevention, focusing on small-scale locations with a risk of fires, such as boilers and places where hazardous materials and combustibles are stored (18 factories).
-These assessments were implemented in three risk areas of two factories in FY2016.
+Mini disaster prevention diagnoses mainly examine fire prevention, focusing on small-scale locations with a risk of fires, such as boilers and places where hazardous materials and combustibles are stored (17 factories).
+These assessments were implemented in ten risk areas of four factories in FY2017.

 ESH: an abbreviation for “Environment, Safety and disaster prevention, and Health”

 Other Activities Aimed at Realizing Zero Serious Accidents